ryanroberson3/MCTracker/resources/design-document.md

 ## 1. Problem Statement

-_**MCTracker** is an app that keeps track of your Marvel Champions collection and logs games for players.
-It will allow players to log the Hero they use, the villain they face, whether they won or lost, and what aspect they played in.
-It will also keep track of overall w/l stats and w/l stats with certain heroes._
+**MCTracker** is an app that keeps track of your Marvel Champions collection and logs games for players.
+Marvel Champions is a LCG (living card game) that you can play solo or up to 4 players.
+The app will allow players to log the Hero they use, the villain they face, whether they won or lost, and what aspect they played in.
+It will also keep track of overall w/l stats and w/l stats with certain heroes.

 ## 2. Top Questions to Resolve in Review